harbaum/ftduino32/micropython/README.md

 # ftDuino32 MicroPython

 MicroPython core for the ftDuino32.
+The files here are used by [uPIDE](http://github.com/harbaum/upide) when flashing a ftDuino32.

 ## [ftduino32-20230504-v1.20.0.bin](ftduino32-20230504-v1.20.0.bin)